 I also don't believe in having such a document that allows everyone to see what could be achieved is a slight on anyone.
 We would all love to live in a mansion but understand our own limitations.
 We can, however, save up for that lovely coffee table and feel that we have taken a small step towards that bigger dream.
 It is the same with these guidelines.
 Taking regular small steps towards a great school library is far better than saying - I know I will never be able to achieve all of this so there is no point in trying to do any of it...
 Knowing about something does not mean that you will ever achieve all of it but knowing that school librarians are part of something bigger gives them the power of the collective voice.

-My training, therefore, has focused on the 5 core activities of the school librarian which can be found here.
-Unpacking what they mean, as far as I understand them, with the guidance and support from Darryl who has worked with them a lot longer than me.
+My training, therefore, has focused on the 5 core activities of the school librarian, unpacking what they mean, with the guidance and support from Darryl who has worked with them a lot longer than I have.
 I am now ready to focus a little more on the practical side of school librarianship and I intend to run longer online sessions with smaller numbers to support engagement with teachers and collaborative learning.